VFPLang/vfpl/README.md

 Prints a value to stdout

-`please create function print with the parameter value as <Any> that returns absent`
+`please create function print with the parameter x as <Any> that returns absent`